Company website

 'Cafes are difficult to scale, they are very labour intensive,'

-For Salvatore, one of the biggest challenges has come from taking a passion for food and beverages, specialty coffee, and creating an impact in this highly competitive market.
+For Salvatore, one of the biggest challenges has come from taking a passion for food and beverages, speciality coffee, and creating an impact in this highly competitive market.
 Addressing this has required a unique business model to overcome these limitations.
-In Salvatore's case, this meant moving into the wholesale side of the industry.
+In Salvatore’s case, this meant moving into the wholesale side of the industry.

 'Melbourne is saturated in food and beverage and therefore, what better way to augment our business than to also supply coffee to the 1,000s of cafes that are opening.'

-However, expanding into the wholesale business hasn't been without it's challenges either, many of which are a departure from the skills needed in the food and beverage sector.
+However, expanding into the wholesale business hasn’t been without its challenges either, many of which are a departure from the skills needed in the food and beverage sector.

-'There are many aspects to running a wholesale company that aren't even in the sphere of food and beverage, i.e logistics, manufacturing, hedging - both currency and coffee as a commodity.
-However, it isn't very labour intensive - there's a lot of thinking involved but fewer moving parts that can go wrong.'
+‘There are many aspects to running a wholesale company that isn’t even in the sphere of food and beverage, i.e logistics, manufacturing, hedging – both currency and coffee as a commodity.
+However, it isn’t very labour intensive – there’s a lot of thinking involved but fewer moving parts that can go wrong.’

 The second major challenge has been the importance of steady cash flow - a lesson Salvatore learnt early in his days running a student cafe.